apache/parquet-format/README.md

 ## Contributing
 Comment on the issue and/or contact [the parquet-dev mailing list](http://mail-archives.apache.org/mod_mbox/parquet-dev/) with your questions and ideas.
 Changes to this core format definition are proposed and discussed in depth on the mailing list.
-You may also be interested in contributing to the Parquet-MR subproject, which contains all the Java-side implementation and APIs.
-See the "How To Contribute" section of the [Parquet-MR project](https://github.com/apache/parquet-mr#how-to-contribute)
+You may also be interested in contributing to the Parquet-Java subproject, which contains all the Java-side implementation and APIs.
+See the "How To Contribute" section of the [Parquet-Java project](https://github.com/apache/parquet-java#how-to-contribute)

 ## Code of Conduct